nina-mir/CSC317-assignments/assignment-2/README.md

 Assuming you got access to a Linux Ubuntu OS machine that you were supposed to make in the previous assignment, this assignment will ask you to download a few files from this directory onto your Ubuntu machine.
 Then, you are asked to create a node server and modify the included HTML files by way of answering some questions about Node.js and Express web framework.
-As always, come to our dicord channel to exhcnage ideas and troubleshoot.
+As always, come to our discord channel to exhcnage ideas and troubleshoot.

+> [!NOTE]
-**note** -- steps.12 and 13 are optional!
+>  steps.12 and 13 are optional

 ### Instructions